This article will talk about mental health care bill 2016. It is important from the IAS Exam point of view.

 Mental Health Establishments- No person or organization shall establish or run a mental health establishment unless it has been registered with the Authority under the provisions of this Act

-To be registered, the establishment has to fulfill various criteria prescribed in the Bill.
+To be registered, the establishment has to fulfil various criteria prescribed in the Bill.
 This include-

 - Display within the establishment (including on its website), the contact details including address and telephone numbers of the concerned Board.